coderefinery/reproducible-research/content/workflow-management.md

 ## One problem solved in 4 different ways

-> The following material is adapted from a [HPC Carpentry lesson](https://hpc-carpentry.github.io/hpc-python/)
+> The following material is partly derived from a [HPC Carpentry lesson](https://hpc-carpentry.github.io/hpc-python/)

 In this episode we will work with reproducible workflows for the programs and data in the repository [word-count](https://github.com//coderefinery/word-count).
 The computing environment needed for performing the exercises can be performed on your own computer as well as on a cloud service.